cloudiful/ATS-Auto-Drive-python/README.md

 Install:

 1. Install PyTorch.
-Go https://pytorch.org/get-started/locally/ to copy the command
+Go https://pytorch.org/get-started/locally/ to copy the command.
 For example, I'm using Windows and Nvidia GPU, so I use this command:
 ```bash
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```

 2. Intall ultralytics (YOLOv8).
 Go https://github.com/ultralytics/ultralytics or use this command